NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

     => Tensor.AggregateNumber<T, SumOperator<T>>(source);
 ```

-This behaves similarly to `Sum()` but without propagating `NaN` values.
-This principle applies to all methods suffixed with `Number` in this library.
+This behaves similarly to `Sum()` but without propagating `NaN` values. **This principle applies to all methods suffixed with `Number` in this library.**

 Further variants of the `AggregateNumber()` method exist: `AggregateNumber2D()`, `AggregateNumber3D()`, and `AggregateNumber4D()`.

 ### First Method

-The `First()` method returns the first element in the span that adheres to a specified predicate operator.
-It yields a nullable type, with `null` indicating that no item satisfying the predicate is found.
+The `First()` method retrieves the first element in the span that matches a specified predicate.
+It returns a nullable type, where `null` indicates that no item satisfying the predicate was found.

-The predicate operator must adhere to one of the subsequent interfaces with `TResult` specified as a `bool`:
+The predicate must conform to one of the following interfaces, where `TResult` is specified as a `bool`:

 ```csharp
 public interface IUnaryToScalarOperator<T, TResult>